TiagoDeserth/ENIAC/README.md

 # Unknown Rate (%) at Selected Evaluation Moments

 ## RBF Dataset
+The unknown rate follows the same overall pattern across both datasets: a relatively high value at the first evaluation moment, reflecting the classifier's warm-up phase, followed by rapid convergence to values below 0.5% once the model has processed enough instances.
+The magnitude of the initial unknown rate is dataset-dependent — SyneDC (up to 12.79%) and RBF (up to 3.10%) — but the windowing mechanism does not introduce a systematic increase or decrease relative to the baseline once steady-state is reached.
+This indicates that the gains in classification quality do not come at the cost of higher instance rejection.
 | Moment | w=1 up=1.0 | w=40 up=1.0 | w=40 up=0.8 | w=40 up=0.5 | w=80 up=1.0 | w=80 up=0.8 | w=80 up=0.5 | w=200 up=1.0 | w=200 up=0.8 | w=200 up=0.5 |
 |---|---|---|---|---|---|---|---|---|---|---|
 | 1  | 3.10 | 3.10 | 3.10 | 2.00 | 2.90 | 2.10 | 2.20 | 2.60 | 3.10 | 3.00 |